Pedro-Roque/reswarm_dmpc/README.md

 # ReSwarm Distributed Nonlinear MPC
 A package for Robust and Distributed Nonlinear MPC, based on CasADi, ACADOS and ROS frameworks and middleware.

+This package provides system models and Model Predictive Controllers to control an Astrobee free-flyer for both setpoint stabilization and trajectory tracking.

 ### Install Dependencies:
-This package runs with Python 2.7.17 (due to ROS Kinetic compatibility).
-Compatibility with Python3 is looked at, but not assured.
+Required Python version: Python 2.7.17
+Tested on: Ubuntu 18.04 , might work on most Linux-based OSs.
+Python 3 compatibility: looked at, but no guarantees are provided.

 To install dependencies, please run:
 ```
 python2 deps_install.py
 ```

-### Usage without a Python Environemnt:
+### Usage with a simple Python Environemnt:
-1. Clone this repo into a folder in your system (preferably `$HOME`)
+1. Clone this repository into a folder in your system (preferably `$HOME`)
 ```
 cd $HOME
 git clone https://github.com/Pedro-Roque/reswarm_dmpc.git